THE BRANDENBURG GATE

 This is the most imposing museum on the island and the most visited in Berlin.

 Within lies a splendid collection of classic Middle Eastern antiques relating to Islamic art.
-Be sure to visit the most impressive monument of the museum, the Altar of Pergamon, which was built more than 2,000 years ago to praise the gods for the blessings they granted.
+Be sure to visit with the audioguide (audioguides) the most impressive monument of the museum, the Altar of Pergamon, which was built more than 2,000 years ago to praise the gods for the blessings they granted.
 It also houses a 17-meter-high reconstruction of the door of the Roman market of Miletus, a reconstruction of the 6th century BC Astarte Gate, and various masterpieces of Islamic art from the 7th to the 19th century.
 Even for those without a special interest in Islamic art, the Pergamon is a must in Berlin.

 THE BODE MUSEUM